iGEM

 Post-war landmines or unexploded ordinances (UXOs) can cause injuries or death, pollute land and restrict economic activity long after conflicts have ended.
 Our project, SYNPLODE, aims to address the problem of UXOs and the harm they cause.
 We have engineered bacteria designed to detect and break down TNT and RDX, the two most common explosives found in degrading landmines and UXOs.
 Our solution is designed to achieve three tasks: 1. detecting these explosives, signaling their presence and identity, 2. degrading these dangerous substances into non-explosive derivatives and 3. confirming that the UXO has been made safe.
 To deliver our solution, we have designed and built an aerial ‘bio-drone’ to safely deploy our solution in affected areas, providing a cheaper and scalable end-to-end solution to disarm UXOs without risking human life.
 We believe our approach has the potential to revolutionize the demining process, offering hope to those communities currently living under UXO threat and enabling them to live a safer future.

-The 2023 team won a Gold Medal and won the Best Education Prize.
-They were additionally nominated in the Best Therapeutic and the Best Safety and Security categories.
+The 2024 team won a Gold Medal, the Best Bioremediation Project Prize and were selected as a Top 10 overall project.
+They were additionally nominated in the Best Hardware, Best Integrated Human Practices and Best Presentation categories.
 Full results here.

 HOW TO ENLIST IN EPFL iGEM